Kashio/kaiser/README.md

 ## Pitfalls
 ### Alot of `ETIMEDOUT` and `ESOCKETTIMEDOUT` errors
 This might be due to the server blocking alot of requests from your ip in a short amount of time.
+A plausible solution for this would be to lower the `maxConcurrentRequests` option of the basic fetcher.
-Another cause might be by the low number of workers Node.js have for resolving DNS queries, try to increase it.
+Another cause might be due to the low number of workers Node.js have for resolving DNS queries.
+You can try increasing it:
 ```js
 process.env.UV_THREADPOOL_SIZE = 128;
 ```